oracle/node-oracledb/doc/api.md

 PL/SQL REF CURSOR bind parameter.

-The value of [`prefetchRows`](#propdbprefetchrows) can be adjusted to tune the performance of Result Sets.
+The value of [`prefetchRows`](#propdbprefetchrows) can be adjusted to tune the performance of ResultSets.

-See [ResultSet Handling](#resultsethandling) for more information on Result Sets.
+See [Working with Result Sets](#resultsethandling) for more information on ResultSets.

 ### <a name="resultsetproperties"></a> 7.1 ResultSet Properties